mschuchard/packer-plugin-testinfra/README.md

 }
 ```

 Afterwards, `packer init` can automatically manage your plugin as per normal.
 Note that this plugin currently does not manage your Testinfra installation, and you will need to install that as a prerequisite for this plugin to function correctly.
+The minimum supported version of Testinfra is `6.7.0`, but a lower version may be possible if you are not using the SSH communicator.

 ## Usage